DKNOpartners

 Tax liability for AS in Norway

 If you run a Norwegian AS (Aksjeselskap), the company is tax resident in Norway and must pay tax on all its income, regardless of where it originates.
-The Norwegian corporate tax (selskapsskatt) in 2025 is 22% of taxable income.
+The Norwegian corporate tax (selskapsskatt) in 2025 is 22 % of the taxable income.

 VAT registration requirements and benefits

-To register your business for VAT, you must first have a Norwegian organization number and D number.
+To register your business for VAT, you must first have a Norwegian organisation number and D-number.

 Once you are registered, you need to: